 Some CentreStack tenants may already be using Office 365/Azure AD and wish to use their Azure AD credentials for single sign-on to CentreStack.
-This article describes how a CentreStack tentant can be federated with an Azure AD tenant such that Azure AD is the Security Assertion Markup Language (SAML) Identity Provider (IdP0 and CentreStack will be the SAML Relying Party (RP).
+This article describes how a CentreStack tenant can be federated with an Azure AD tenant such that Azure AD is the Security Assertion Markup Language (SAML) Identity Provider (IdP0 and CentreStack will be the SAML Relying Party (RP).
+These instructions require Azure AD Premium on the Azure AD tenant.
+If you don't have the Azure AD Premium subscription in your tenant please use these instructions instead: Configuring a CentreStack Tenant with Azure AD as a SAML Identity Provider without Azure AD Premium

 - Sign into the CentreStack server's management portal as a cluster or tenant administrator.